Applicants must meet several criteria to be eligible for assistance:

 - Comply with AH’s Work Program requirements

-- Have met all terms and conditions of the rental lease agreement and has continuously complied with all household obligations under the MTW Voucher
+- Have met all terms and conditions of the rental lease agreement and have continuously complied with all household obligations under the MTW Voucher

 Wells Fargo Prepaid Debit Enrollment